 Guru also allows you to wade through thousands of jobs on their job board so that you can apply for the ones that you best qualify for.

 Additionally, The Guru Work Room lets you easily manage all your work, making it very efficient.

 If you love freelancing for web projects, then the people per hour is the freelance platform for you.
-If you’re a designer, web developer, SEO specialist, looking for online opportunities to get high paying clients for your work, then PPH has got you.
+If you’re a designer, web developer, or SEO specialist looking for online opportunities to get high-paying clients for your work, then PPH has got you.